Damianzoub/Damianzoub/README.md

 - 🔭 I have worked as feature engineer for 6 months
 - 🌱 I'm in my final year of Bachelor in **University of Piraeus**
 - 👯 I’m currently a member of IEEE UniWA on the group of **AI/ML**
+- 👯 I´m currently a member in UniAI in the Eduation Team
 - 🤔 I’m currenlty learning **Backend Development**

 # 📊 GitHub Stats: